cekrem/cekrem.github.io/content/posts/refactoring-towards-cleaner-boundaries.md

     @Test
     fun `should convert and serve markdown blog posts as properly formatted HTML pages`() = runTest {
-            TestFixtures.blogPosts.forEach { (slug, post) ->
+            // Iterate over all the blog posts in the test fixtures (real blog posts like the one you're reading right now) TestFixtures.blogPosts.forEach { (slug, post) ->
                 // Given
                 testApplication.givenBlogPost(slug = slug, content = post.markdownInput)